Baking Ingredients

 1

-Keep baking powder in its original airtight container to prevent moisture absorption.
+Always keep baking powder in its original container or an airtight container to protect it from moisture.

 2